mkhaled87/DormantBitcoinHunter/readme.md

 # Dormant Bitcoin Hunter

 This script will generate bitcoin private keys, extract their bitcoin addresses and compare them with a list of addresses which have large amount of bitcoins (i.e., the [Dormant List](https://bitinfocharts.com/top-100-dormant_8y-bitcoin-addresses.html)).
 It is hunting for treasure.
-If the program finds a matching paid it will send an email.
+If it finds a match, it will send an email.
 This project is based on the repos [Henshall/BitcoinPrivateKeyHunter](https://github.com/Henshall/BitcoinPrivateKeyHunter) and [dodiitt/bitcoin_finder_python](https://github.com/dodiitt/bitcoin_finder_python).
 Several modifications are made to make it better and correct !

 ## SETUP